oraichain/myduckserver/README.md

 ### HTAP Setup

 With MyDuck's powerful analytics capabilities, you can create an hybrid transactional/analytical processing system where high-frequency data writes are directed to a standard MySQL or Postgres instance, while analytical queries are handled by a MyDuck Server instance.
-Follow our HTAP setup instructions based on [ProxySQL](docs/tutorial/htap-proxysql-setup.md) or [MariaDB MaxScale](docs/tutorial/htap-maxscale-setup.md) to easily set up an HTAP demonstration.
+Follow our HTAP setup instructions to easily set up an HTAP demonstration:
+* For MySQL HTAP, we can build the cluster based on [ProxySQL](docs/tutorial/mysql-htap-proxysql-setup.md) and [MariaDB MaxScale](docs/tutorial/mysql-htap-maxscale-setup.md).
+* For PostgreSQL HTAP, we build it based on [PGPool-II](docs/tutorial/pg-htap-pgpool-setup.md)

 ### Query & Load Parquet Files